MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-list-labels-cpp.md

 #### Sensitivity labels aren't configured

-See [MIP SDK setup and configuration](setup-configure-mip.md), under "Define label taxonomy and protection settings", to configure your organization's sensitivity labels.
+If your project builds successfully, but you have no output in the console window, be sure your organization's sensitivity labels are configured correctly.
+See [MIP SDK setup and configuration](setup-configure-mip.md), under "Define label taxonomy and protection settings" for details.

 ## Next Steps